Person

 Summary

 Dewar Goode initiated the formation of the Victorian National Parks Authority (now the National Parks Service), was a member of the Environmental Planning Commission of the IUCN, and was a foundation member of the Australian Conservation Foundation.
-Goode was also a Foundation Fellow of the Royal Society of Victoria in 1995.
+Goode was also elected a Fellow of the Royal Society of Victoria in 1995.

 Related Corporate Bodies